Stephan-js/backend-project-46/README.md

 ## License

 ```
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the "LICENSE" file for details.
 ```